Mapping the Stochastic Penal Colony: October 2021: Tweet-Da-F e

-Of course, in this context, calling that digital artifact a ``tweet'' and having the Condemned ``delete'' said tweet is largely farcical---also coercive, punitive, and somewhat degrading.
+In this context, calling that digital artifact a ``tweet'' and having the Condemned ``delete'' said tweet is largely farcical---also coercive, punitive, and somewhat degrading.
 After all, the tweet has long been purged from the platform by the one entity that has total control over what content is publicly visible, Twitter.
 In all likelihood, the tweet's current starring role isn't harbinger of future virality to come, but rather its last hurrah before permanent cancellation.
 The farcical, coercive, punitive, and somewhat degrading character of the performance makes for four injustices in one.
-It also makes for a resounding lack of dignity and respect afforded to the Condemned by Twitter---which may just explain the surprising emphasis on just those two qualities exhibited by former Condemned in a recent survey on procedural justice on Twitter (see \S5.5 in~\cite{KatsarosTylerea2022}).
+It also makes for a resounding lack of dignity and respect afforded to the Condemned by Twitter---which may just explain the surprising emphasis on just those two qualities exhibited by former Condemned in a survey on procedural justice on Twitter (see \S\,5.5 in~\cite{KatsarosTylerea2022}).

-The elaborate staging features one more twist: The audience \emph{is} the Condemned.
-Mechanization of content review via \V{AI} apparently makes the individualized targeting of just one user per performance cost-effective.
-To keep things interesting, the cast of one also is the Condemned.
-They even get to make a substantive choice, to determine the duration of the performance: Hours if they forgo appeal, days if they appeal, or forever if they walk out.
-Alas, it's unclear what the word ``appeal'' in the previous sentence means.
+Twitter's punishing performance features one more twist: The Condemned forms both the audience and cast of one.
+The mechanization of content review via \V{AI} has made the individualized targeting of just one user per performance cost-effective.
+The limited outcomes nonetheless enabled the Condemned to make one substantive choice.
+They got to determine the duration of the performance: hours if they forgo appeal, days if they appeal, or forever if they walk out.
+Alas, the exact meaning of ``appeal'' in the previous sentence is unclear.
 Since Twitter limited justifications to 280 characters, kept admonishing that ``you won't be able to access your Twitter account'' and to ``just delete your content,'' provided no explanation for rejecting an appeal, and disclosed no statistics in its semiannual transparency reports, ``appeal'' became an unappealing husk of its usual self.